-- To assemble, arrange the potato pancakes on a serving platter.
+- To assemble the appetizers, arrange the potato latkes on a serving platter.
 Place a dollop of sour cream on top of each, and then nestle a small mound of barbecue pork into the sour cream.
-Garnish with the reserved fresh sliced scallions and serve immediately.
+Garnish with sliced scallions and serve immediately.

 - The seasoned sour cream may be prepared the night before and stored covered in the refrigerator.